Ensembl/plant-scripts/pangenes/README.md

 >transcript:Os01t0978100-03 gene:Os01g0978100 1:43232036-43237974(-) [Oryza_sativa.IRGSP-1.0.chr1]
 ```

-The merged TSV file of collinear pairs supporting these clusters can be found in

-    test_rice_pangenes/tmp/mergedpairs.tsv

 The script also produces % of Conserved Sequence (POCS) and pangene matrices,
 which look like this: